ToXicGlo/vrp_lockdown/README.md

 There is 2 Config Files!

-config.lua = English Version of the script
+config.lua = English Language

-configDA.lua = Danish Version of the script
+configDA.lua = Danish Language

 # If you want to change to the other config file, Just simple rename the config file you want to use to "config.lua"